ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

-The following criteria evaluate the proposal when one or more flows using that algorithm share a bottleneck link (i.e. with no flows using a differing congestion controi algorithm).
+The following criteria evaluate the proposal when one or more flows using that algorithm share a bottleneck link (i.e. with no flows using a differing congestion control algorithm).

 ### Protection Against Congestion Collapse